aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/troubleshooting-log.md

 ### 2.4 Antivirus Output Showed an Old Entry

-Workspace validation revealed formatting anomalies within generated configuration logs, calling out security applications that were no longer present.
+During testing, the generated report showed a McAfee entry from an old installation, even though McAfee was no longer actively installed.

 | Step | Screenshot | Technical Observation |
 |---:|---|---|